holtrop/yawpa/README.md

 Options that have no special flags should have an empty hash as the value.

 Possible option flags:

 - `:short`: specify a short option letter to associate with the long option
 - `:nargs`: specify an exact number or range of possible numbers of arguments to the option
+- `:boolean`: if true, specify that the option is a toggleable boolean option and allow a prefix of "no" to turn it off.

 ### Return values